-This page outlines the current fee schedule for processing certain map change requests to National Flood Insurance Program (NFIP) flood maps, Letter of Determination Review (LODR) and for Flood Insurance Study (FIS) backup (i.e., technical and administrative support) data requests.
+This page outlines the current fee schedule for processing certain map change requests to National Flood Insurance Program (NFIP) flood map products, Letter of Determination Review (LODR) and for Flood Insurance Study (FIS) backup data requests.

-Current requirements are summarized below and available for download.
-The review and processing fees effective for 2010 include those associated with single-lot/single-structure Letter of Map Amendment (LOMA), Conditional Letter of Map Amendment (CLOMA), Conditional Letter of Map Revision Based on Fill (CLOMR-F), Letter of Map Revision Based on Fill (LOMR-F) requests, certain types of Conditional Letter of Map Revision (CLOMR) and Letter of Map Revision (LOMR)/Physical Map Revision (PMR) requests.
+The review and processing fees effective for 2015 include those associated with Conditional Letter of Map Amendment (CLOMA), Conditional Letter of Map Revision Based on Fill (CLOMR-F), Letter of Map Revision Based on Fill (LOMR-F), Conditional Letter of Map Revision (CLOMR), Letter of Map Revision (LOMR), Physical Map Revision (PMR), and Letter of Determination (LODR) requests.

 Federal Register Notices Available for Download

 On January 21, 2015, FEMA published a Notice in the Federal Register announcing the revised fee schedule.

 Download the Federal Register Notice: 2015 Fee Schedule for additional information.

 Current Fee Schedule for Map Change and LODR Requests

 The current fee schedule for conditional and final map change requests submitted by MT-1 and MT-2 paper forms and the Online Letter of Map Change (LOMC) tool are provided below.
 By submitting requests online, fees are reduced since processing costs are lower.

 |Requests for Single-Lot, Single-Structure Map Change||Paper Form Fee||Online LOMC Fee|